 6. Day 1 in the City of Seven Hills: Sundays are always beautiful, but this day was special.
 I woke up early that Sunday, the 6th of September 2015.
 After a delayed breakfast at 7:30am (I was supposed to leave at 7 o’clock), I left the apartment at 7:45am hoping to catch the Metro train at the Termini station by 8 o’clock to the Ottaviano station.
-Local transportation in Rome is quite straight forward and all public transports are integrated (you can travel in any mode of transport with a single ticket); your only decision is whether you need a single ticket or a pass.
-I bought a B.T.I. (or Biglietto Turistico Integrato) pass that cost me €16.5 for a period of 72 hours at the Metro station.
+Local transportation in Rome is quite straightforward and all public transports are integrated (you can travel in any mode of transport with a single ticket); you only have to decide between a single ticket or a travel pass.
+I bought a B.T.I. (or Biglietto Turistico Integrato) pass that cost me €16.5 and availed me free transportation for a period of 72 hours.

 The two operating Metro lines in Rome – Line-A, Line-B, and Line-C (under construction) – run almost perpendicular to each other connecting nearly all parts of the city to the Termini station at the city’s centre; both the lines intersect at Termini Metro railway station before diverging to other parts of the city.
-I, however, took the line-A which took me more than 15 minutes to reach Ottaviano; just blocks away from the Vatican City – a country with its own set of rules and regulations – and I was there to see the pope.
+I, however, took the line-A which took me just over 15 minutes to reach Ottaviano; just blocks away from the Vatican City – a country with its own set of rules and regulations – and I was there to see the pope!

 – Immortal Chiron